Web-Trios-Project-Group/WT-Project/README.md

 * This website aims towards addressing one of the Global Challenge For The Engineers.

-* The Global Challenge is the <b>Optimum use of Alternate Resources of Energy.
+* The Global Challenge is the Optimum use of Alternate Resources of Energy.

 * This site aims at providing basic knowledge of Alternate Resources to common man.